-Longhaired rabbit breeds and how to care for them
+Everything you need to know about longhaired rabbit breeds and how to care for them.

 (Image credit: Getty Images)

 • Cashmere Lop: The Cashmere Lop rabbit is a medium-sized rabbit with long fur and lop ears.
 There is also a Miniature Cashmere Lop.
-The breed comes in many different colours and weighs 1.8-2.3kg when fully grown.
+The breed comes in many different colors and weighs around two pounds when fully grown.

 • American Fuzzy Lop: This breed is recognized by the American Rabbit Breeders Association (ARBA).
 Their fur is similar to that of the Angora, although shorter in length.
-They weigh up to 1.8kg when fully grown and have lop ears.
+They weigh up to two pounds when fully grown and have lop ears.

-• Lionhead: Lionhead rabbits are relatively small, and weigh approximately 1.4kg when fully grown.
+• Lionhead: Lionhead rabbits are relatively small, and weigh approximately two pounds when fully grown.
 Their ears stand upright and they come in a variety of colors.
-Single mane Lionheads have long fur around their head and neck, whereas the mane on a double mane Lionhead rabbit covers more of the head, and they have wool on the flank of their hind legs.
+Single-mane Lionheads have long fur around their head and neck, whereas the mane on a double mane Lionhead rabbit covers more of the head, and they have wool on the flank of their hind legs.
 Single mane Lionheads can lose their mane as they mature.

-• Swiss Fox: Adult Swiss Fox rabbits weigh 2.5-4kg when fully grown.
-Their fur grows to 50-70mm, except on the head, belly and legs where it is shorter.
+• Swiss Fox: Adult Swiss Fox rabbits weigh around five pounds when fully grown.
+Their fur grows to 50-70mm, except on the head, belly, and legs where it is shorter.
 They come in a variety of colors.

-Like all rabbits, longhaired rabbits need a suitable companion (both rabbits should be neutered), a large and interesting enclosure providing physical and mental stimulation, a diet consisting of at least 85% hay/grass, and regular veterinary checks, including vaccination.
+Can rabbits live alone?
+Well, like all breeds of rabbits, longhaired rabbits need a suitable companion (both rabbits should be neutered), a large and interesting enclosure providing physical and mental stimulation, a diet consisting of at least 85% hay/grass, and regular veterinary checks, including vaccination.

 1. Place the rabbit on a non-slip rubber mat or towel, preferably on the floor so they cannot jump and injure themselves